danielktaylor/search-bangs/README.md

 # Firefox Search Bangs

-This is a Firefox extension to add support for DuckDuckGo-style search bangs when Google is set as your default search engine.
+This is a Firefox extension to add support for DuckDuckGo-style search bangs when Google.com is set as your default search engine.
+If you want it to work on other search engines, let me know.

 Examples: